legospacy/legospacy.github.io/music.md

 dl_url: https://s3-ap-southeast-2.amazonaws.com/mirrexagon-sitecontent/music
 ---

 This is a list of music I've made.
-My music program of choice is currently [SunVox](http://warmplace.ru/soft/sunvox/), although I used to use [OpenMPT](https://openmpt.org/) (and occasionally still do).
+My music program of choice is currently [Renoise](http://renoise.com/), although I used to use [SunVox](http://warmplace.ru/soft/sunvox/) and [OpenMPT](https://openmpt.org/) (and occasionally still do).

 Project and audio files are hosted on AWS S3.